Recycling. Return Home

 Spider on web

 Do you have candles where the wick has burnt to the end but there's still lots of wax left?
 You think 'what a waste to throw this candle away'!
 Well you can recycle them by making your own new candles from the left-over wax.
 You need a few items such as a wick, but they're easy to get from craft shops or stores.
-Click here for some guidelines, hints and tips on making your own candles Candle Making: Information, or visit one of the sites below:
+Visit our Reference page on Hints and Tips on Making Recycled Candles for guidelines, hints and tips on making your own candles or visit one of the sites below:

 Craftown.com gives instructions for making your own candles and what materials you'll need.
 They have interesting ideas for decorating and making different shaped candles.